parayiln/RoboticSystems/README.md

 Week 4 codes Modifications
 *********************************************
 buss.py
 - has read, write methods and messages .

 consumer_producer.py
 - has three types of functions: producer, consumer_producer and consumer.
--has three threads to run parallel
+- has three threads which run parallelly